 The college will be ranked among the top tier of Midwestern regional comprehensive colleges in the US News and World Report America's Best Colleges report.
-Indicators of quality (NSSE results, SSI results, assessment of academic outcomes, etc.) will continue to Indicate high levels of engagement and satisfaction among the college's students.
-Accreditation by the Higher Learning Commission of the North Central Association of Colleges and Schools will be maintained.
+Indicators of quality (NSSE results, SSI results, assessment of academic outcomes, etc.) will continue to indicate high levels of engagement and satisfaction among the college's students.
+Accreditation by the Higher Learning Commission of The North Central Association will be maintained.